What it does: A global discount supermarket chain with over 10,000 stores in 18 countries and rapid growth in Australia since launching in 2001

 You can apply for ALDI’s grad program in your final year of study or after graduating with a Bachelor or Master’s degree in any discipline.
 The business seeks out those with a solid academic record who can also take on “tough, mind-stretching retail challenges”.
 You start the process by submitting an online application via the ALDI Careers website.
 If you make it to the next stage, you’ll be required to do a video interview and psychometric testing.
 Later stages involve attending an assessment centre, spending time with an Area Manager and sitting interviews with senior executives.

-The grad program runs for 18 months.
-You’ll do everything from manning a cash register, to working in a distribution centre, to attending site meetings with the property team, all while developing your skills as a leader.
-You’ll also need to move around a lot and attend training at the Sydney head office.
+The grad program runs for 12 months.
+You’ll do everything from manning a cash register to working in a distribution centre, to attending site meetings with the property team, all while developing your skills as a leader.
+You’ll also need to move around the state a lot to complete your training.

 Unusually, ALDI openly advertises what those undertaking its grad program make.
 You’ll start on an impressive salary package of $89,000 which increases to $162,800 within five years.
 Comprehensive training, a fully expensed company car and an iPhone are also provided from week one.